-From Bull Sharks in crystal clear water to reefs and fascinating cenotes, diving in Playa del Carmen is a great addition to your Mexican holiday.
+From bull sharks in crystal clear water to fascinating fresh-water cenotes, diving in Playa del Carmen is a great addition to your Mexican vacation.

 On the doorstep of the cenotes, Puerto Aventuras is a seaside commune with access to amazing bull shark encounters and the Mesoamerican Barrier Reef.

 Home to one of the best protected sections of the Mesoamerican Barrier Reef, Puerto Morelos offers easy shore diving or boat trips to nearby Cancun.